hackers-terabit/ansible-qemuprov/README.md

     ansible-playbook -i hosts -kK  main.yml

-Add -vvv to see a more detailed output. this will take many hours as you can imagine but that's mostly there is to it.
+Add -vvv to see a more detailed output. *You will need to check line by line every variable in roles/cerulean/vars/main.yaml.
+This will take many hours as you can imagine but that's mostly all there is to it.
 #Todo

 - OSSEC (HIDS/HIPS) automated deployment and configuration